tobych/django-feature-flipper/README.rst

    ``MIDDLEWARE_CLASSES`` setting.
 It doesn't matter where you put it in relation to existing entries.

 #.
+Optionally, add a settings.FEATURES_FILE, and set it to the
+   location of a features file (see below) to load after each syncdb (or whenever you'd normally expect fixtures to be loaded).

+#.
 Run ``./manage.py syncdb`` to create the database table.

 Limitations
 ===========

 Feature status is currently kept in the database.
 This is inefficient.
 They should probably be in Memcached instead.

+There is, unforgivably, poor unit test coverage.

 What determines a feature's status